Neck Lift

 • Sedation

-The second step begins with the surgeon making small incisions within the hairline on the back of the neck and behind the ears.
-Depending on the patient’s goals for the neck lift, the surgeon performs one or more procedures, such as:
+A neck lift begins with the surgeon making small incisions within the hairline on the back of the neck and behind the ears.
+Depending on the patient’s goals, one or more procedures are performed, such as:

 • Redistributing or removing fat from the jowls and neck